-Synopsis / Documentary Short Film / Duration 13min:17sec
+Synopsis / Documentary Short Film / Duration 13min:28sec

-"MANUS is a 13 minute film, which deals specifically with the situation faced by hundreds of asylum seekers still held captive by the Australian Government on Manus Island in PNG after almost 6 years.
-I created the film based around footage shot there by two-time Walkley award winning journalist Olivia Rousset when she secretly visited the men for a single night during a standoff at the end of 2017 when the Detention facility at Lombrum on Manus Island was closed.
-The men were ordered to move to new centres nearby on Manus but hundreds refused to leave resulting in a standoff that lasted several weeks.
-The film focuses entirely on the testimonials of the men, and includes at the end, a poem about Manus written by Kurdish journalist, award-winning writer, and asylum seeker on Manus, Behrouz Boochani, voiced by him for the film in Farsi.
+"MANUS is a 13 minute film which shines a light on the plight of hundreds of asylum seekers still held captive by the Australian Government on Manus Island in PNG after 6 years.
+I created the film based around footage shot there by two-time Walkley award winning journalist Olivia Rousset when she secretly visited the men for a single night with two others (Jarrod McKenna and Father Dave Brown) at the end of 2017 when the Detention facility at Lombrum on Manus Island was closed.
+The men held on Manus were ordered to move to new centres nearby on Manus but hundreds refused to leave, resulting in a standoff that lasted several weeks.
+The film focuses entirely on the testimonials of the men, and includes at the end, a poem about Manus written by Kurdish journalist, award-winning writer, and asylum seeker on Manus, Behrouz Boochani, voiced by him specifically for the film in Farsi.